©

 Activities

-Tour of the Château, museum and park, plus concert by the Grandes Orgues (concert from 4pm to 4:30pm)
+Visit the Château, the museum, the park and concert by the Grandes Orgues (concert from 4pm to 4.30pm)

 The Mystery of the Egyptian Tomb

-Included in admission – Reconstruction of an Egyptian tomb with over 150 objects.
+Included in the entrance fee – Reconstruction of an Egyptian tomb with over 150 objects.

 The “Wonders of the World” Explorers’ Museum

-Included in admission – 200m² exhibition room on the theme of the sea).
+Included in the admission price – 200m² exhibition room on the theme of the sea.

 Practical info